Results for Arizona's ballot propositions | 2024 Election

 - A requirement for the JPR Commission, on the written request of a state legislator, to investigate allegations that a judge or justice "engaged in a pattern of malfeasance in office," and determine that such judge or justice did not meet judicial performance standards if it is found that the pattern of malfeasance had occurred.

-If voters approve the measure, the results of this year's judicial retention election will be nullified.
+Had voters approved the measure, the results of this year's judicial retention election would have been nullified.

 Read More: Judicial retention elections: What you should know about the vote on Arizona judges

-However, the employer will need to establish that the employee in question is paid at least the minimum wage plus $2 per hour, for all hours worked.
+Had voters approved the measure, employers would have been allowed to pay up to 25% per hour less than the minimum wage for employees who customarily and regularly receive tips or gratuities.
+The employer would need to establish that the employee in question is paid at least the minimum wage plus $2 per hour, for all hours worked.

-The measure, if approved by voters, will place a "fundamental right to abortion" in the state's constitution.
+The measure will place a "fundamental right to abortion" in the state's constitution.

 Besides declaring a fundamental right to abortion for every individual, the ballot measure also aims to ban the state from the following: